After a week off for the 4th of July, I returned to find that my local school district announced some big changes for the fall.

 The more I think about it, the more convinced I am that this would be an extraordinary opportunity for students.

-And what better time to take a risk?
+And what better time to explore a third option?
 I don’t think there’s a college out there that would object to you being proactive about your education during such an uncertain time.

 And don’t forget to listen to the entire episode below!